Start Annotation

 Audio intelligence is becoming a competitive advantage—especially as IoT grows.

-• The sound recognition market is projected to grow significantly through 2030, reflecting accelerating adoption of audio-aware systems.
+• The sound recognition market is projected to grow significantly through 2030, reflecting the accelerating adoption of audio-aware systems.

 For IoT product teams, the takeaway is simple: